alexkiri/BackgroundBlurImprovedPlugin/README.md

 - `Apply Presets`
   - allows applying presets from the UI (`BepinExConfigurationManager` only)

+With this mod, the main menu "Blur Quality" setting no longer has any effect.

 ## TODO
-- Add controls to the the game's main menu
+- Add / replace controls in the game's video menu screen
 - Fix the issue where the shader slightly offsets the background, the more passes you use
 - Update the background drawing logic to allow multiple background layers blurred at different intensities